ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 }
 ```

-Here the content of `application-qa.yml`
+Here is the content of `application-qa.yml`
 ```yml
 spring:
     profiles: